-With this much demand, our cities couldn’t return to takeaway delivery by car – clogged road space would ensure cold dinners and hungry customers would give up.
+As a result, with this much demand, our cities couldn’t return to takeaway delivery by car.
+That is to say, clogged road space would ensure cold dinners and hungry customers would give up.

 Instead we have seen deliveries transformed by people riding motorbikes, scooters and bicycles.

-Whether direct employees or contractors, we have seen a range of issues arise with this new way of delivering food, from low pay and poor conditions, footpath riding, couriers following navigation apps meant for cars and breaking the law, to fatality crashes.
+Whether direct employees or contractors, we have seen a range of issues arise with this new way of delivering dinner on demand food, from low pay and poor conditions, footpath riding, couriers following navigation apps meant for cars and breaking the law, to fatality crashes.

 But have you ever stopped to think about the route from your house to the restaurant you just ordered food from?

 How fast could you travel the journey by bike?
 What route would you take?
 Would you actually feel safe and comfortable riding this route at the time of night you order dinner?
 Would it be faster by car?
 Could you park at either end?